aspose-words/Aspose.Words-Documentation/cpp/getting-started/features/file-formats-and-conversions/_index.md

 ## High Performance

-Aspose.Words shows high performance when loading and saving documents.
+Aspose.Words demonstrates high performance when loading and saving documents.
 In testing, a DOC file over 5Mb in size was loaded in less than 1 second and then saved in less than 1 second on a P4 3GHz machine.
 Smaller files can be processed at thousands-per-minute speeds.

-On a few occasions, our customers have reported to us that they could not believe the speed of Aspose.Words.
+On multiple occasions, our customers have reported to us that they could not believe the speed of Aspose.Words.
 They stepped over the line of code that was loading a huge document into the debugger, and it was so instantaneous that they could not believe the file was loaded into the **Document** object.